NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 In particular, the NEO dBFT 1.0 had a simplified implementation of the pBFT without the commit stage.

-However, it was detected that under rare situations a given node could receive the desired `M` signatures necessary for persisting a Block and, then, suddenly, lose connection with other nodes.
+However, it was detected that under rare situations a given node could receive the desired `M` signatures necessary for persisting a Block, and then suddenly lose connection with other nodes.
 In this sense, the other nodes could detect a lack of communication (along with other fails between themselves) and generate a new block.
-Besides breaking block finality \ref{subSecblockFinality}, this problem could stuck the consensus node and any client that persists the block that was not adopted by the majority of CN.
+Besides breaking block finality \ref{subSecblockFinality}, this problem could halt the consensus node and any client that persists the block that was not adopted by the majority of CN.
-In addition, in a even more rare situation, $x$ nodes with $ f + 1 < x < M $ could receive a given block while the other nodes had a different block hash, stucking the whole network until a manual decision was reached.
+In addition, in a even more rare situation, $x$ nodes with $ f + 1 < x < M $ could receive a given block while the other nodes had a different block hash, halting the whole network until a manual decision was reached.

 It is noteworthy that even in an Asynchronous Consensus without timeout mechanism this case could lead to problems if the Nonce was not yet defined as well as the transactions to be inserted inside a Block.
-This real incident motivated several novel insights on the consensus, which covered this "natural" issue due to network as well as added extra security in case of real byzantine nodes.
+This real incident motivated several novel insights on the consensus, which covered this "natural" issue due to network as well as added extra security in case of real Byzantine nodes.

 ### Commit phase with change view blocking

-Taking into account that the aforementioned faulty could happen even with the commit phase, one should verify that nodes could stuck but not double expose its signature.
+Taking into account that the aforementioned fault could happen even with the commit phase, one should verify that nodes could become stuck but not double expose its signature.
 On the other hand, other attacks could happen if malicious nodes tried to save the signature and perform some specific sets of actions, such as storing information and not sharing it.

 In this sense, the possibility that naturally came was:

-* Lock view changing (currently implemented since NEO dBFT 2.0) after sending your block header signature.
+* Lock view changing (currently implemented since NEO dBFT 2.0) after sending the block header signature.
 This means that those who are committed with that block will not sign any other proposed Block.

-On the other hand, a regeneration strategy sound compulsory to be implemented since nodes are stucked with their agreement.
+On the other hand, a regeneration strategy sounded compulsory to be implemented since nodes are stuck with their agreement.
 We defined this as the **indefatigable miners problem**, defined below:

 1. The speaker is a Geological Engineering and is searching for a place to dig for Kryptonite;